Targets & Scope

 Best Practices

-- Use a dedicated test account with realistic but non-admin privileges for the initial scan.
-Run a separate scan with admin credentials if needed.
+• Use a dedicated test account with realistic but non-admin privileges for the initial pentest.
+Run a separate pentest with admin credentials if needed.

-- Test that the credentials work before starting the scan by verifying you can access a protected page.
+• Test that the credentials work from the runner network before starting the pentest.